What is Rapamycin? From Easter Island Discovery to Longevity Medicine

 A Remarkable Discovery Hidden in the Soil of a Remote Island

 In 1964, a fascinating scientific expedition set sail from Halifax, Nova Scotia, aboard the HMCS Cape Scott.
-The Medical Expedition to Easter Island brought together approximately 40 doctors and scientists with an ambitious goal—to study the health and genetics of one of the world’s most isolated populations before the Chilean government disrupted their seclusion with a new airport.
+The Medical Expedition to Easter Island brought together approximately 40 doctors and scientists with an ambitious goal.
+They started studying the health and genetics of one of the world’s most isolated populations before the Chilean government disrupted their seclusion with a new airport.

 Among the expedition members was Georges Nógrády, a microbiologist from the University of Montreal.
 Nógrády wasn’t searching for miracle drugs when he methodically divided Easter Island into 67 sections and collected soil samples from each.
-He was investigating a medical mystery: why didn’t the island’s inhabitants suffer from tetanus despite walking barefoot everywhere, even though horses—common carriers of tetanus bacteria—outnumbered the island’s population?
+He was investigating why the island’s inhabitants -even though horses- didn’t suffer from tetanus despite walking barefoot everywhere.

 What Nógrády discovered in those soil samples would launch a billion-dollar pharmaceutical industry and fundamentally change our understanding of aging biology.
 Within one sample lived a bacterium called Streptomyces hygroscopicus that produced an unknown compound.
 This molecule, eventually named rapamycin after the island’s native name Rapa Nui, would become one of the most significant discoveries in modern medicine.